Vinayakrao Patwardhan: Singer

 Vinayakrao Patwardhan's singing reflected the simple and straightforward approach to ragas, which is the characteristic of the Gwalior Gharana style.
 His favorite ragas included Bahar, Adana, Multani, Malhar, Jaijaivanti, Hameer and Bhairav-bahar.
 He performed in most of the important music festivals.
 He was one of the few practicing musicians of the time who wrote textbooks on music.
 In his seven-part Raaga Vigyan series, Vinayakrao described the important aspects of various ragas as well as their grammar.
 In his concerts and recordings, his fellow-student Narayanrao Vyas accompanied Vinayakrao.

 Recognition

 He was awarded the Padma Bhushan award in 1972 by the President of India.
 He led the Indian cultural delegation to the USSR and other countries.

-The Film & TV Institute of India supported a documentary on him by Aruna Raje.
+The Film & TV Institute of India supported a documentary on him by Vishwanath Ayengar.

 Legacy

 One of his disciples, L.R.
 Kelkar, settled down in Madras (Chennai).
-Author Rohiniprasad learned sitar from him initially.
+Author Rohiniprasad initially learned the sitar from him.
 Among Kelkar's better-known disciples is violinist N. Rajam, who also studied with Omkarnath Thakur in Benares.